IndrajeetPatil/chatgpt-clone/README.md

 docker-compose up
 ```

-The frontend service is available at `http://localhost:3000`
+- The frontend service is available at `http://localhost:3000`
-The backend service is available at `http://localhost:8000`
+- The backend service is available at `http://localhost:8000`

 REST API can be interactively explored using Swagger UI:
  `http://localhost:8000/api/schema/swagger-ui/`

-## Tech Stack

-- Frontend: React/TypeScript
-- Backend: Django/Python

 ## Quality Assurance